-In this guide, we’ll cover how to market yourself as a freelancer using the best techniques to get noticed, build credibility, and land high-paying clients.
+In this guide, we’ll cover the best ways to market yourself as a freelancer, get noticed by the right clients, and secure long-term, high-paying projects.

 Step 1: Define Your Unique Selling Proposition (USP)